Last Updated on

 This citrus vinegar cleaner is natural, cheap and highly effective at killing germs, mold, mildew and dirt.
+If you love the cleaning power of vinegar but hate the smell this citrus vinegar cleaner is for you!

 I have been making this citrus vinegar cleaner for many years now.
 Vinegar is somewhat of a ‘miracle’ cleaner and while I was quite happy using distilled white vinegar for cleaning, my family absolutely hated the smell.
-I refused to go back to using those toxic chemicals for cleaning our home and buying non-toxic cleaners would quickly send us to the poor house so I had to work on improving the smell.

 I’m pretty sure it was on Pinterest that I first saw someone infuse vinegar with lemon peels and I just had to try it!
 Here’s how to infuse vinegar with citrus peels: